simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 This document lists the changes between versions of SimpleSAMLphp.
 See the upgrade notes for specific information about upgrading.

+## Version 1.17.2

+Released TBD

+  * Fixed that generated metadata was missing some information when PHP's zend.assertions option is set to < 1.
+  * Fixed that MDUI Keywords and Logo were not parsed from metadata.
+  * Fixed DiscoPower module tab display.
+  * Fixed use group name in Attribute Add Users Groups filter.
+  * Add metadatadir setting to the default config template.

 ## Version 1.17.1

 Released 2019-03-07